 An eCommerce website, or online shop, is a web-based retailer.
 This means that the entire process of buying and selling is digitalized.
 Customers select goods from a website, pay for them via an online payment method.
 Once payment is verified, the goods are then shipped to the customer.

-In 2019 over $3.5 billion in eCommerce sales were registered globally.
-That number is expected to nearly double to $6.5 billion by 2023.
+In 2019 over $3.5 trillion in eCommerce sales were registered globally.
+That number is expected to nearly double to $6.5 trillion by 2023.
 With such tempting numbers, it can be hard for sellers to resist jumping on the eCommerce bandwagon.

 Before you do, let’s take a look at the process involved.